-McNenny State Fish Hatchery produces trout and salmon.
-These fish are stocked in the Black Hills, Missouri River Reservoirs, and Eastern South Dakota.
+McNenny State Fish Hatchery produces trout and salmon for stocking across South Dakota.
 Trout and salmon are not native to South Dakota.
 High fishing pressure, low natural reproduction, and limited food supplies create the need for stocking.

-- Interpretive signs on the hatchery grounds allow for self-guided tours.
+Interpretive signs at the hatchery allow for self-guided tours.

-- Tours of the facility are available for large groups, but must be scheduled in advance.
+Tours are available only for large groups and must be scheduled well in advance.